-The rambling grounds with tropical gardens and Victorian touches could have come right out of a Graham Greene novel.
-But the hotel itself (originally a small spot with wooden bungalows) has undergone a major expansion in recent years, and most rooms lack personality.
+This hotel (once a tranquil spot with wooden bungalows) has undergone major expansion in recent years that has diminished its charm, but it remains Puerto Maldonado's second-best accommodations.
 The air-conditioned bungalows, with wood floors, double beds, and picture windows are pleasant enough, but doubles and triples have an uninspiring 70s-style decor.
 Rooms with ceiling fans are quite inexpensive, though a bit cramped.
 There's a large lounge with several computers

-for guest use, plus a small pool.
+for guest use and a small pool.
 The restaurant is one of Puerto Maldonado's best, serving popular lunch specials.